openflighthpc/cloud-cost-reporter/README.md

 - Client (application) ID
 - Client secret
 - Subscription ID
-- Resource group name
+- Resource group name(s)

 The first three can be obtained via the app you created in Azure Active Directory.
 The subscription ID is located in the overview for the subscription containing the project; as is the resource group name in the overview for the resource group.
+A project may have more than one resource group, but these must be part of the same subscription.

 ### Slack